Adaptive UX: LinkedIn

 Improving the interaction flow of LinkedIn's job search through adaptive user interfaces.

 LinkedIn's capabilities help users access opportunities by maximizing the potential of their professional identity and network.
 My team sought to understand how adapting the app's job search interface could improve navigation, anticipate user needs and recover errors in reasoning.
+We envisioned this service to be positioned as a feature of LinkedIn Premium.

 I was involved in all aspects of the project journey from research to identifying design opportunities, and was in charge of developing the high fidelity prototype.